 In a long investigation into the abuses committed by the Algerian embassy in France, the daily ‘Le Parisien’ reveals that the Algerian embassy has been condemned “several times” for violence on its employees and the non-respect of France’s Labour Code, but that “the Algerian state refuses to compensate the victims“.
 A sinister case very similar to the one that occurred at Algeria’s mission in London and which we reported on recently.
-A second part will be published in the near future with even more damning revelations backed by substantial evidence.

 For Le Parisien, Algeria hides behind its status of “sovereign state” to break the law.
 The French paper gathered the testimony of Abdelkrim, 53, father of two children, former employee of the Embassy of Algeria.
 The man won his case with the court sentencing the Algerian state to pay nearly 100,000 euros for unfair dismissal and undeclared payments, “Adbelkrim often worked more than 15 hours per day, his overtime was not counted.
 But he received for this a payment of 400 euros every month since he was hired directly into his bank account.
 Without this sum being on his pay slip.
 And so without Algeria paying the due charges” added the paper.